mastering-js/masteringjs.io/tutorials/express/express-json.md

 ## Using express.json()

 `express.json()` is a built in middleware function in Express starting from v4.16.0.
-It parses incoming requests with JSON payloads.
+It parses incoming JSON requests and puts the parsed data in `req.body`.

 ```javascript
 const express = require('express');